EaracheOtalgia; Pain - ear; Ear pain

 The following steps may help an earache:

-- A cold pack or cold wet wash cloth applied to the outer ear for 20 minutes may reduce pain.
+- Place a cold pack or cold wet wash cloth on the outer ear for 20 minutesto reduce pain.

-- For children old enough to safely chew gum, chewing may help relieve the pain and pressure of an ear infection.
+- Chewing may help relieve the pain and pressure of an ear infection.
+(Gum can be a choking hazard for young children.)

-- If a child is uncomfortable lying down, resting in an upright position can help reduce pressure in the middle ear.
+- Resting in an upright position instead of lying downcan reduce pressure in the middle ear.

-- Over-the-counter ear drops are gentle and effective, as long as the eardrum has not ruptured.
+- Over-the-counter ear drops can be used to relieve pain as long as the eardrum has not ruptured.

 - Over-the-counter pain relievers, such as acetaminophen or ibuprofen, can provide relief for children and adults with an earache.
 (Do NOT give aspirin to children.)

 For ear pain caused by change of altitude such as on an airplane:

 - Swallowing or chewing gum as the plane descends.

 - Allowing infants to suck on a bottle or breastfeed.